Henry Cavill: 2024–present: Post-Superman career

-In April 2024, Cavill re-teamed with director Guy Ritchie on the World War II spy action film The Ministry of Ungentlemanly Warfare, with Jerry Bruckheimer producing.
+In April 2024, Cavill reunited with director Guy Ritchie on the World War II spy action film The Ministry of Ungentlemanly Warfare, with Jerry Bruckheimer producing.
 The film is based on a true story by British author Damien Lewis.
 In July 2024, he made a surprise cameo appearance in the Marvel Cinematic Universe film Deadpool & Wolverine as a variant of Wolverine dubbed "Cavillrine".
-Cavill will reunite with Ritchie in the director's action thriller film In The Grey which is set to release sometime in 2025.
+Cavill would reunite with Ritchie in the director's action thriller film In The Grey, which released in theater in May 2026.

 Cavill is set to executive produce and star in projects related to the Warhammer 40,000 universe after Games Workshop finalized their deal with Amazon Studios in December 2024, having nailed down creative guidelines to bring the universe to screens big and small.
 Amazon Studios had earlier acquired global rights to the franchise in December 2022.